Syrian rebels control border crossings with Iraq, Turkey

 The reported seizure of Bab al-Hawa, opposite the Turkish Cilvegozu gate in Hatay province, comes after the rebels said they were forced to withdraw earlier on Thursday after they attacked the gate, guarded by some 200 troops, but had to pull back when government helicopters were called in.

-The raid was also meant to provide an opportunity for opposition sympathizers among the government soldiers to defect.
+The raid was also meant to provide an opportunity for opposition sympathisers among the government soldiers to defect.

 The rebels had planned for 80 soldiers to defect but only 14 managed to escape, Zaidan said.
 Most defections, he said, were pre-planned and sympathetic soldiers would know of an impending rebel attack.